randyau/datawebring/README.md

 Because it's the late '90s again and the small internet is cool.
 A simple widget that lets you put your site into a linked list of other sites.
-Curated by humans.
-As was done when search engines were utter crap, like they are now.
+The list is curated by humans, as was done when search engines were crap, like they are now.
+It is a simple way for sites about a shared topic, data work in this case, can share some traffic with each other.

-Also, because it's the '90s, there's no intentional tracking in this.
+Also, because it's the '90s, there's no intentional tracking code in this.
 Github hosts the files so no analytics are available to managers.
-The JS is dirt simple and you can see all it does is some regex on the list of sites.
+The JS is dirt simple and you can see all it does is some regex on the list of sites and make links.

 _Code is 100% based off [Onionring](https://garlic.garden/onionring)_